rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - **Seamless outdoor-to-indoor handoff** using P1 gateways as mesh coordinators
 - **Passive asset tracking** for pallets, boxes, and containers without per-item GNSS hardware
+- **Self-locating relay mesh** that automatically derives anchor positions from nearby P1-enabled vehicles, eliminating manual surveying and enabling rapid deployment
 - **Scalable deployment** supporting 100,000+ tracked assets per facility
 - **New revenue streams** through per-device-under-management pricing for non-GNSS assets

+**Key Innovation:** The self-locating mesh architecture transforms every P1-enabled vehicle (forklift, tractor, AGV) into a mobile positioning anchor.
+Using Bluetooth 6.0 Channel Sounding and Kalman filtering, relay nodes automatically derive their positions from passing P1 equipment, then use trilateration to locate asset tags.
+This eliminates the deployment friction that plagues traditional RTLS systems: no surveying, no per-anchor GNSS hardware, no recalibration when equipment moves.

 This approach complements P1's roadmap rather than competing with it, providing near-term indoor coverage while P1 develops more sophisticated positioning technologies.